YijuanZhi/webNotes/README.md

-# HTML/CSS Web Design Practice Notes
+# HTML/CSS/Web Design Typography Practice Notes
 Hi there!
 This is just a simple note of learning html and css!

 ## HTML Section